The SECRETS to Veteran disability benefits for sleep apnea REVEALED!!

-By providing your medical records and relating it to a service-connected injury, this will show the VA how the injury and the sleep apnea are linked.
+Providing your medical records and relating them to a service-connected injury will show the VA how the injury and the sleep apnea are linked.

 While there is a preparation you need to do to get your claim approved, it is worth it!

 Although sleep apnea claims have spiked considerably in recent years, especially with veterans of Iraq and Afghanistan, the VA does not consider sleep apnea presumptive to a service connection.

 Even though sleep apnea has been a difficult claim for veterans to win in the past, with the right amount of evidence, your sleep apnea claim could be an easy win with the right materials.

 That means as much Lay and Medical evidence as possible.

 As with everything in the VA, a chart quantifies the degree of your sleep apnea.
 Visit the VA’s website, under the respiratory tab, to find an estimate of what your compensation will be.